Does the DoorDash customer rating matter? This is a question you might be asking yourself if you’ve started working as a Dasher on DoorDash.

 How To Keep Your DoorDash Customer Rating High

 If you want to keep your DoorDash customer rating high, you can follow some of these tips.
-They’re fairly obvious, but you’d be surprised how many times people neglect to do these things.
+They’re pretty obvious, but you’d be surprised how many times people neglect to do these things.

 Deliver Orders Quickly.
 This goes without saying.
 People want their orders fast.
 If you deliver them quickly, you’re likely to get better customer ratings.

 Try To Make Sure Orders Are Accurate.
 Customers get mad when their orders are not accurate.
 Sometimes, orders are already packed and sealed, so you’re at the mercy of the restaurant making sure the order is correct.
-There’s not much you can do there.
-The part where you can make sure you get things right is making sure drinks are included.
-Restaurants often forget to include drinks that a customer ordered.
-I can’t tell you how many times I’ve ordered food and found that my drink wasn’t included.
-When you pick up an order, quickly check to see if there are drinks in the order.
+There’s not much you can do there, unfortunately.
+The part you can control is making sure the drinks that the customer ordered are included because restaurants often forget to include drinks with the order.
+I can’t tell you how many times I’ve ordered food using DoorDash or Uber Eats and found that the delivery person didn’t get my drink.
+When you pick up an order, quickly check to see if there are drinks in the order before you leave.

 Follow Delivery Instructions.
 Unfortunately, some customers are more annoying or lazy than others.
 If a customer tells you to bring their order up to their apartment, you should do it or else you risk getting a bad customer rating.
 The few bad ratings I’ve ever received were because I didn’t want to go into an apartment building and instead I left the food at the front door or in the lobby.